Skip to main content

 The New World Record

-• Industry: Tends to gain, as it will be able to take advantage of tax credits more broadly.
+Tends to gain, as it can utilize tax credits more broadly.

-• Services: Tends to feel a burden increase, as it has few credits to deduct.
+Tends to feel an increased burden, as it has few credits to offset.

-The International Monetary Fund (IMF), in its 2024 analysis, was optimistic: stated that the reform "should increase productivity, boost formal employment, and improve tax equity".
+The International Monetary Fund (IMF), in its 2024 analysis, was optimistic: it stated that the reform "should boost productivity, foster formal employment, and improve tax equity".
 But for your company, the impact depends on your regime and sector.

 5. Strategies for Companies: How to Navigate This Scenario